 Every project should have a Project Supply Checklist encompassing everything from equipment used on the job to the consumables.
 How many consumables have been forgotten at the shop (or never purchased in the first place) forcing the entire crew to sit idle while one person retrieves it?
 How many tools have been accidentally left on site never to be reclaimed?
 The cost of time associated with these errors can be in the tens of thousands of dollars, not to mention the actual equipment itself, ill-will of customers when their jobs have been held up, and general staff frustration associated with having to go back to get something or wait for others to do so.

 The Project Initiation Checklist acts as a written work instruction.
-It is a communication tool that ensures everyone involved in the project from the person who sold it, to the crew who completes it to the client who commissioned it are all working to the same plan.
+It is a communication tool that ensures everyone involved in the project from the person who sold it, to the crew who completes it, to the client who commissioned it, are all working on the same plan.
 How many jobs have been worked to perfection only to find out that the sales person forgot to tell the crew that one detail?
 Or to have the customer remember their request differently than it has turned out?
 The checklist is developed by the sales person in conjunction with the crew supervisor.
-The customer also signs off on it at the project kick-off meeting indicating that yes, this is the scope we discussed.
+The customer also signs off on it at the project kick-off meeting indicating that, yes, this is the scope we discussed.

 3. Customer Quality Checklist

 A Customer Quality Checklist can be a powerful tool in your relationship management arsenal and is the easiest one to implement (once the initiation checklist is in place).
 Instead of relying on the crew supervisor to report the job is complete, the checklist inserts another level of quality management – the customer.
 Ideally, the supervisor walks through the job with the client to address any last minute concerns or overlooked items immediately.
 The beauty of this process is it makes the crew accountable to the client, ensures client satisfaction, and reduces the likelihood of the crew being called away from the next job to handle a complaint from the previous one.